ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

     sprop-v3c-unit-header:
 ~~~

 provides bytes corresponding to a V3C unit header as defined in {{ISO.IEC.23090-5}}.
 The value contains base64 encoded {{RFC4648}} representation of the 4 bytes of V3C unit header.
+V3C unit header indicates which V3C component the media corresponds to.

 ~~~
     sprop-v3c-unit-type:
 ~~~

-sprop-v3c-unit-type provides a V3C unit type value corresponding to vuh_unit_type defined in {{ISO.IEC.23090-5}}, i.e., defines V3C sub-bitstream type.
+sprop-v3c-unit-type provides a V3C unit type value corresponding to vuh_unit_type defined in {{ISO.IEC.23090-5}}, i.e., defines V3C sub-bitstream type such as geomery, occupancy, atlas data or attribute.

 ~~~
     sprop-v3c-vps-id:
 ~~~

-sprop-v3c-vps-id provides a value corresponding to vuh_v3c_parameter_set_id defined in {{ISO.IEC.23090-5}}.
+sprop-v3c-vps-id provides a value corresponding to active vuh_v3c_parameter_set_id defined in {{ISO.IEC.23090-5}}, i.e., defines the value of the acitve V3C parameter set id.

 ~~~
     sprop-v3c-atlas-id:
 ~~~

 sprop-v3c-atlas-id provides a value corresponding to vuh_atlas_id defined in {{ISO.IEC.23090-5}}.
+When a V3C bitstream consists of multiple atlases, this parameter indicates the atlas id for the media component.

 ~~~
     sprop-v3c-attr-idx:
 ~~~

 sprop-v3c-attr-idx provides a value corresponding to vuh_attribute_index defined in {{ISO.IEC.23090-5}}.
+An attribute in V3C determines a feature of a reconstructed volumetric primitive, this could be for example texture (color), transparency, reflectance, or normal.
+The attribute index defines which type of attribute the media corresponds to.

 ~~~
     sprop-v3c-attr-part-idx:
 ~~~

 sprop-v3c-attr-part-idx provides a value corresponding to vuh_attribute_partition_index defined in {{ISO.IEC.23090-5}}.
+In V3C, an attribute can be partitioned into multiple components.
+This may for example be warranted, when an attribute consists of four dimensions but the video codec only supports coding three channels of data.

 ~~~
     sprop-v3c-map-idx: